nashbio/policies/source/sections/09-configuration_management_policy.md

 1. Linux systems have their baseline security configuration applied which cover:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with NashBio policies.
    * Stopping and disabling any unnecessary OS services.
-   * Configuring Identity Aware Proxy.
+   * Configuring Identity Aware Proxy for access.

 ### 9.3.3 Provisioning Management Systems